laravel/docs/billing.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Cashier provides an expressive, fluent interface to [Stripe's](https://stripe.com) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading writing.
-In addition to basic subscription management, Cashier can handle coupons, swapping subscription, subscription "quantities", cancellation grace periods, and even generate invoice PDFs.
+In addition to basic subscription management, Cashier can handle coupons, swapping subscription, subscription "quantities," cancellation grace periods, and even generate invoice PDFs.

 > {note} To prevent breaking changes, Cashier uses a fixed Stripe API version.
 Cashier 10.1 utilizes Stripe API version `2019-08-14`.
 The Stripe API version will be updated on minor releases in order to make use of new Stripe features and improvements.